Question |

 make one's way quickly or awkwardly up a steep gradient or over rough ground by using one's hands as well as one's feet.

-satisfaction, satisfying, gratification, gratifying, fulfilment, fulfilling, satiation, appeasement, start learning
+satisfaction, satisfying, gratification, gratifying, fulfilment, fulfilling, satiation, appeasement,

 the action or fact of indulging.